PraiseOS/.github/profile/README.md

 # Contact

-Contact praisedevteam@gmail.com in regards to any feedback.
+Contact praisedevteam@gmail.com to submit any feedback.

 # Discord